julian-molina/Documentation/README.md

 # Documentation

 This repository holds the latest documentation of Superalgos including content refering to unreleased functionality and features.
-For the documentation corresponding to the current release, see the [Users Manual](https://github.com/Superalgos/Platform/wiki) in the Platform repository's wiki.
+For the documentation corresponding to the current release, see the [Official Documentation Site](https://docs.superalgos.org).

-The ```docs``` folder in this branch features the source files for a new [Jekyll](https://jekyllrb.com/) documentation site to be deployed along with the next release.
-The new version of the documentation is undergoing a massive restructuring, therefore, it may currently be inconsistent or hard to follow.
+The documentation in development is available [here](https://superalgos.github.io/Documentation/).

 ## Contributing